CWZ123HHS/BRG_ISEA/README.md

 ### GitHub Usage

-GitHub is a cloud-based platform that enables the developers to store, manage, collaborate on code and other projects.
-In addition, it can also be used as a place to store notes.
+GitHub is a cloud-based platform that enables the developers to store, manage, and collaborate on code and projects.
+In addition, it can also be used as a place to store notes by uploading into GitHub.
 In GitHub, I have created a public repository that allows anyone to access it.

 ===========================================================================================